MicrosoftDocs/PowerShell-Docs/reference/4.0/PSDiagnostics/Enable-PSTrace.md

 This cmdlet enables the Operational and Analytic event logs of the Microsoft-Windows-PowerShell event provider.

+You must run this cmdlet from an elevated PowerShell session.

 ## EXAMPLES

 ### Example 1: Enable the Analytic event log for PowerShell